-Seven Task-Specific Committees have been established with the aim to deliberate on important management matters related to business execution and to facilitate coordination among relevant departments.
-Sustainability-related issues and initiatives are primarily discussed by the Sustainability Committee and ERM (Enterprise Risk Management) Committee, which are part of these seven committees.
-The outcomes are then reported to both the Board of Directors and the Group Management Committee for final decision-making.
+Task-specific committees have been established with the aim to deliberate on various key issues in management when executing operations as well as to coordinate perspectives across various departments.
+Sustainability-related issues and initiatives are primarily discussed within the Sustainability Committee and the Enterprise Risk Management (ERM) Committee, both of which are task-specific committees.
+The outcomes of these discussions are reported to both the Board of Directors and the Group Management Committee for final decision-making.

-The Sustainability Committee is chaired by the Group Chief Sustainability Officer (CSuO), a role created in FY2023 to lead sustainability efforts.
-The committee comprises the presidents of Group companies, the Group Chief Financial Officer (CFO), the Group Chief Risk Officer (CRO), and the Executive Officer in Charge of Diversity, Equity & Inclusion, among others.
-The committee discusses policies, plans, and strategies for addressing sustainability issues, including the setting of KPIs for risks and opportunities.
-In FY2023, the Group CSuO chaired four meetings.
+The Sustainability Committee is led by the Group Chief Sustainability Officer (CSuO), who is responsible for its operation.
+The committee discusses policies, plans, and strategies for addressing sustainability issues, including the setting of KPIs for relevant risks and opportunities.
 All discussion outcomes are reported to the Board of Directors.

 Topics Discussed